ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 capture the two first characters, and the last one.
 This way we can replace the whole match with the two captures, and we are done.
 Finally, we have to replace underscore characters followed by a lowercase letter with the capitalized letter.
-Some tools like [sed]{.ndef} provides the [\\U] to capitalize a capture, but this is not available for the [regex] module.
-So we use the [replace()] variant which uses a [proc] as last parameter --- to that [proc] the capture and the original [string]{.str} is passed, and that function should return the replacement [string]{.str}.
+Some tools like [sed] provides the [\\U] to capitalize a capture, but this is not available for the [regex] module.
+So we use the [replace()] variant which uses a [proc] as last parameter --- to that [proc] the capture and the original [string] is passed, and that function should return the replacement [string].
 The capture which we have to use to catch a snake element is obvious, just \"\_(\[a-z\])\".
 We call the [converter] [proc] [toUpper()], its parameters and its return type is specified by the [regex] API